 What is there to say about this simple little tune?
 Not much really, so I won’t waste your precious time.
-It’s a nice little ditty to listen to once in a while, to live the city dweller’s fantasy of living the quiet, small-town life with a sweet, beautiful girl by your side.
-Judging from this song, it seems pretty nice.
-Life would be a nice little waltz.
+It’s a nice little ditty to listen to once in a while, to let city dwellers’ fantasize about the serenity that could be found living a quiet, small-town life with a sweet, beautiful girl.
+Maybe life would be a nice little waltz.

 According to Clinton Heylin’s Recording Sessions, the song was recorded in one take, which was not typical for New Morning.
 Most of the other tunes were recorded many times.
 Judging from Dylan’s vocal, he seems to be having a bit of a laugh.
 Dylan surely meant the song to be taken as a bit of a joke.